SNHU Recognized as a 2017 Digital Learning Innovator

 More information about the OLC DLIAward and the 2017 honorees can be found by visiting, OLC's press release.

 The Online Learning Consortium's Digital Learning Innovation Award competition recognizes exemplary faculty-led teams and institutions for advancing student success through the adoption of digital courseware.
 The award program is funded by a grant from the Bill & Melinda Gates Foundation Postsecondary Success Program.
-More information about the DLIAwards is available at https://onlinelearningconsortium.org/about/olc-awards/dlia/.
+Learn more information about the DLIAwards.

 Southern New Hampshire University (SNHU) is a private, nonprofit institution with an 85-year history of educating traditional-aged students and working adults.
 Now serving more than 85,000 students worldwide, SNHU offers over 200 accredited undergraduate, graduate and certificate programs, available online and on its 300-acre campus in Manchester, NH.
 Recognized as the "Most Innovative" regional university by U.S. News & World Report and one of the fastest-growing universities in the country, SNHU is committed to expanding access to high quality, affordable pathways that meet the needs of each student.
 Learn more at www.snhu.edu.